 It depends on what you mean by "working".
 It addresses one of the primary symptoms of diabetes -- high blood glucose levels -- by lowering your blood glucose, hopefully back to the normal range.

 However, the drug doesn't do anything to actually stop the progression of the diabetes.
-But, because it lowers your blood glucose, it gives you the false sense of security that the drug is actually helping with your diabetes.
+But, because the drug helps to lower your blood glucose, it gives you the false sense of security that the drug is actually helping with your diabetes.

-Sure, in the short term, the drug does help a little bit, because it helps to lower your blood sugar.
+Sure, in the short term, the diabetic drug does help a little bit, because the drug helps to lower your blood glucose level.

 But, the doctor fails to tell you that the drug does absolutely nothing to stop the spread of the cell and tissue damage being caused by the diabetes!
 In fact, over a period of years, the drug may actually cause damage to the liver and kidneys!